-Colonel Edwin J. Prittie, Commanding Officer of the Sons of Veterans Reserve: Commander in-Chief, and Members, I wish to extend a cordial invitation for you all to visit our Camp just south of the Washington Monument, and to attend tonight, tomorrow night, and possibly Thursday night, the regular evening dress parade at 5:30.
+Colonel Edwin J. Prittie, Commanding Officer of the Sons of Veterans Reserve: Commander-in-Chief, and Members, I wish to extend a cordial invitation for you all to visit our Camp just south of the Washington Monument, and to attend tonight, tomorrow night, and possibly Thursday night, the regular evening dress parade at 5:30.

-Commander-in-Chief Locke announced the following as members of the Greetings Committee to the Auxiliary: Past Commander-in-Chief John E. Sautter, Past Commander-in-Chief Park F. Yengling, Past Commander-in-Chief Frank Shellhouse, National Secretary-Treasurer Horace H. Hammer, Past Department Commander William F. Anderson, Sr., Massachusetts.
+Commander-in-Chief Locke announced the following as members of the Greetings Committee to the iliary: Past Commander-in-Chief John E. Sautter, Past Commander-in-Chief ngling, Past Commander-in-Chief ngling, urer Horace H. Hammer, Past Department Commander William F. Anderson, Sr., Massachusetts.